 Google is constantly upgrading applications, so stay informed about new Drive features and services.

 Drive lets you keep all your work in one place, view different file formats without buying extra software, and access your files from any device.
+Each user is allocated 100 GB of storage.

 Shared drives are drive spaces where teams can easily store, search, and access their files anywhere, from any device.
 Unlike files in My Drive, files in a shared drive belong to the team instead of an individual.
 Even if members leave, the files stay exactly where they are so your team can continue to share information and get work done.
+Each shared drive is capped at 100 GB of storage.

 While you can upload practically any file and store it in Google Drive, these productivity apps allow you create and edit your own files on the web.